 Evidence of early occupation in the bay was found during an archaeological survey undertaken in the 1970s.
 Shell middens and burnt stones were found around the edges of a stream and several food storage pits were located along the ridge on the hill above the bay.4

 Ngakuta Bay’s location at the head of Te Whanganui / Port Underwood made it a strategic location for both Māori and Pākehā (non-Māori) alike.

 The low saddle at the top of the ridge behind Ngakuta Bay provides walking access between Te Whanganui/ Port Underwood to Totaranui/ Queen Charlotte Sound.
 This route, up and over the hill behind Ngakuta Bay and down into Opua Bay, Totaranui/ Queen Charlotte Sound, solves one of the biggest logistical challenges faced by those living in the Marlborough Sounds, how to access one sound from another while avoiding a sea voyage.

-The Iornsides established a significant Methodist mission settlement in the bay which they named, Pisgah Vale.
-Samuel Iornside travelled throughout the sounds, often walking over the hill, along the ridge that is now known as Iornside Ridge to reach congregations in Totaranui/ Queen Charlotte Sound, the Tory Channel and Pelorus Sound.
-Sarah Iornside taught reading, writing and bible studies to local women.6
+The Ironsides established a significant Methodist mission settlement in the bay which they named, Pisgah Vale.
+Samuel Ironside travelled throughout the sounds, often walking over the hill, along the ridge that is now known as Ironside Ridge to reach congregations in Totaranui/ Queen Charlotte Sound, the Tory Channel and Pelorus Sound.
+Sarah Ironside taught reading, writing and bible studies to local women.6

 By 1842 a church, the Ebenezer Chapel, had been built in the bay.
 The exterior of the building was clad in mānuka bark and the roof thatched with raupō reeds.
 The building was approximately 21 metres in length and capable of holding 700 people.
 The church was built over a five month period and was followed by an additional 11 chapels throughout the sounds.7